 Q. Is the sound value dBA weighted?

 A. Probably yes.
-The app had been calibrated by an actual SPL meter with db(A).
+The app calibrated with an actual SPL meter with db(A).
 But db(A) makes no sense because the result is not perfect.

 Q. How to save the data?

-A. Get the pro version.
+A. Please get the pro version.
 It can save chart and export CSV file for MS-Excel.

 Q. Galaxy S5 has 2 microphones.
 Which is the app using?

 A. Maybe both.
-It's a pity that 2 microphones used to make measurement inaccurate and unstable.
+It's a pity that two microphones make the result inaccurate and unstable.

 ※ Pro version added features